roobyz/scadrial/README.md

 # Scadrial

-A secure process for standing up your own easy to manage Mistborn environment as a virtual home-lab.
+A secure process for standing up our own easy-to-manage Mistborn environment as a virtual home-lab.
 # What is Scadrial

 While the term Mistborn is inspired by a series of epic fantasy novels written by American author Brandon Sanderson, Scadrial is inspired by the name of the planet on which the Mistborn trilogy is set.
 Rather than living on a cloud-based virtual server, Scadrial is a local home-lab server where Mistborn lives.